 Students were led to take cover behind a car shop across the street from the school.
 Some still did not feel safe and began jumping the fence behind the shop to run even farther away, Farina said.

 The gunman yelled "Surprise" before he started shooting, according to Texas Rep. Michael McCaul, the chairman of the House Homeland Security Committee.

-Pagourtzis made his initial court appearance Friday evening by video link from the Galveston County Jail.
+Pagourtzis made his initial court appearance Friday by video link from the Galveston County Jail.
 A judge denied bond and took his application for a court-appointed attorney.